Know-Show: Benchmarking Video-Language Models on Spatio-Temporal Grounded Reasoning: Implementation Details

 \section{Implementation Details}

-We evaluated all Video-LMs using the official evaluation scripts provided in HuggingFace.
-All models were tested on an NVIDIA A100 SXM4 80GB GPU.
-For our GRAM plug-in, we set the number of most-attended video tokens to be selected as $N=64$, following empirical observations reported in \cite{gao2025interleaved}.
-Since certain Video-LMs, such as Qwen 2.5 \cite{qwen}, do not provide a built-in “Think” mode, we evaluated all models without this mode for consistency, even though some models, such as Ovis2.5 \cite{ovis}, support it.
+We evaluated all Video-LMs using the official evaluation scripts provided by HuggingFace or their official web pages.
+All experiments were conducted on a single NVIDIA A100 SXM4 80GB GPU.
+For our GRAM plug-in, we set the number of most-attended video tokens selected to $N=64$, following empirical observations reported in \cite{gao2025interleaved}.
+We used the prompts shown in Fig.~\ref{fig:GRAM_prompts} to evaluate all models reported in Tables \ref{tab:SGR}, \ref{tab:TGR}, and \ref{tab:ablation}.

-We used the prompts shown in Fig.~\ref{fig:GRAM_prompts} to evaluate all the models.
-These prompts include the following three instructions: (1) “Think step by step ...”, (2) “Do your reasoning in \textless scratch \textgreater...\textless /scratch \textgreater ...”, and (3) “If the scene is ambiguous ...”.
-We introduced these instructions because GRAM is designed to encourage explicit, step-by-step spatio-temporal grounded reasoning.

-We also observed that when prompted for “time” particularly in the Action Conditioned Spatial Grounded Reasoning scenarios, models would either predict a specific timestamp or a duration.
-For duration-based predictions, we used the temporal midpoint of the predicted interval during evaluation.
-In contrast, for Temporal Grounded Reasoning scenarios, models always produced a single timestamp.
+\textbf{Output Parsing.} To control for output format inconsistencies across models, we implemented model-specific parsing functions to enforce a unified bounding box format.
+Predicted bounding boxes were normalized to the original frame resolution when necessary (e.g., LongVA and Ovis etc. produced normalized bboxes).
+We further manually verified the parsed outputs and visualized the predicted boxes overlaid on the corresponding frames, ensuring that the results were not affected by parsing issues or coordinate misalignment.
+During evaluation, we observed that when prompted to predict “time,” particularly in Action-Conditioned Spatial Grounded Reasoning scenarios, models sometimes produced either a single timestamp or a temporal duration.
+For duration-based predictions, we used the temporal midpoint of the predicted interval as the final timestamp for evaluation.
+In contrast, for Temporal Grounded Reasoning scenarios, models consistently produced a single timestamp.